smart-home-network-security/pcap-fuzzer/README.md

 # pcap-tweaker
-Randomly edit fields in a PCAP file.
+Randomly edit packet fields in a PCAP file.